 8.0 PDP’s Future Sustainability

-PDP’s long-term sustainability is directly linked to its core beliefs and values based on understanding the fundamental value of promoting workforce development—specifically with regard to the public and not-for-profit sectors.
-Its sustainability for over 40 years is further linked to PDP’s fundamental beliefs that:
+PDP’s long-term sustainability is interconnected to its core beliefs and values, which have steadily evolved over the past 42 years.
+They are firmly grounded in understanding the importance of fostering workforce development—specifically as it relates to the public and not-for-profit sectors.
+Its sustainability and ongoing success for these past 42 years is directly linked to PDP’s fundamental beliefs that:

 - Supporting evidence-based education and training adds substantial value to the development, management, and delivery of government-related services.